marcojoe94/resume/README.md

 **What I've partecipated in:**

-- Developed and designed software for a cloud-based environmental pollution monitoring system.
+- Software development and design for a cloud-based environmental pollution monitoring system.
-- Designed embedded software for atmospheric monitoring units.
+- Design of embedded software for atmospheric monitoring units.
 - Tutoring for bachelor's degree internship students.

 **Main Achieved Goals:**
-- Deployed a system that collected data from approximately 70 monitoring units distributed across Italy with a focus on data aggregation in order to extract geolocated pollution indices.
+- I Deployed a system that collected data from approximately 70 monitoring units distributed across Italy with a focus on data aggregation in order to extract geolocated pollution indices.

 ### <img src="./resources/filled_arrow_right.png" width="20" height="15">  PINapp SRL

 **Role:** _Freelance Software Engineer | 01/2019 - 06/2019_

 **What I've partecipated in:**
-- Developed a Facebook Messanger chatbot for a sales management system.
+- Developement of a Facebook Messanger chatbot for a sales management system.

 ## 3. Hard Skills